| This article will answer many of your questions about abortion.

 for a short time.
 If a woman needs it, the doctor will give her

+extra medication for any pain.
+How will I feel after an abortion?
 Most women feel relief after their abortion and are satisfied

+that they have made the right decision for themselves.
 Some women feel sad or emotional for a few days or weeks

 afterwards and may find a supportive friend or counsellor very